Adrasteon/gemini-fs/README.md

 ### 0.0.1
 Initial pre-release version.
 Features a basic chat interface with Gemini and supports file reading and listing.
 Implements a framework for file creation, modification, and deletion, including user confirmation, but UI for previews/diffs is still rudimentary.

+## License

+This project is licensed under the Apache License 2.0.
+See the LICENSE.md file for details.